Timber Pest Advice – A technical guide

 2.3.2 Powderpost beetle (Lyctus brunneus )

-Although possibly active in newer buildings, it is unlikely to cause any serious damage as it only attacks the sapwood section of timber (and the amount of sapwood in building timbers is regulated by the Timber Marketing Act in NSW).
-If more than 25 percent of the perimeter of structural timbers appears to be affected, (or signs of Lyctus damage become evident on manufactured or moulded items such as doors or architraves), then an infringement of the Act may have occurred.
+Although possibly active in newer buildings, it is unlikely to cause any severe damage as it only attacks the sapwood section of timber (and the Timber Marketing Act regulates the amount of sapwood in building timbers in NSW).
+If more than 25 per cent of the perimeter of structural timbers appears to be affected, (or signs of Lyctus damage become evident on manufactured or moulded items such as doors or architraves), then an infringement of the Act may have occurred.
 Complaints may be lodged within 24 months of purchase of the timber material.
 For enquiries contact the Forestry Commission of NSW.
 Stiffen or replace any severely affected timbers.